Tojikan/znz-roll20/docs/p0-rolls.md

 ### Resources ###

-As mentioned before, the defining characteristic of this roll system is the idea of spending resources to improve the results of any roll. **Prior to rolling**, players can decide to spend additional resources to improve their roll.
-These resources all have the impact of improving the outcome of the roll.
+**Prior to rolling**, players can decide to spend additional resources to improve their roll by first asking the ZM if they can improve their roll.
+If the ZM permits it, the players can then spend resources to improve the results of their roll.

 Examples:

 `Player shoots with their gun.
-They can spend additional ammo to make more attacks.` `Player is hacking a computer.
-They can spend additional sanity (mental health points) to add a bonus to their roll.` `Player is trying to kick down a door.
-They can spend additional energy or health points to add a bonus to their roll.`
+They spend 3 ammo to make 3 attacks.` `Player is trying to kick down a door.
+They can spend an additional 3 energy (physical action points) to improve the results of their roll by 3.`

-Adding resources is a great way to ensure certain actions succeed.
+Adding resources is a great way to ensure certain actions succeed and efficiently resolve conflicts.
 At the same time, if the roll fails, the player loses the resources they spent without achieving the desired result.
-At the same time, the player must be careful not to deplete all of their resources.
-Players might find themselves needing those resources at a more crucial time.
-If a resource is completely depleted, the players will suffer extreme negative consequences, all the way up to death.

-Therefore, players must manage their resources carefully and decide when to spend it and when to reserve it.
-At what point is the risk worth the reward?
-Do they choose to engage in a course of action or do they avoid it based on the resources they have left?
-Can they find a way to resolve a conflict efficiently without spending resources?
-These are the many questions that may determine whether you survive or die.
+Player should manage resources carefully and decide when to spend it and when to reserve it for more dire situations.
+If they completely run out of a resource, the character will suffer harsh consequences up to even potentially death.
 <br/><br/>

-### Non-Combat Rolls ###
+### Standard Rolls ###

-A non-combat roll is any action that is not a direct attack against an enemy.
-These rolls all utilize a single roll for the action.
-Players can add their bonuses and modifiers to the roll.
+A standard roll is used for any action that is not a direct attack against an enemy.
+These rolls all utilize a single D10 roll for the action and add any bonuses to the roll.
 Any additional resources spent gain a flat bonus to the roll result.

 Example:

 `Player spends 3 energy on jump action over a large gap.
 They roll a 5 with no bonuses or modifiers.
 The final result of the roll is 8`

+For standard rolls, a critical failure (natural 1) always results in a a

-For non-combat rolls, there are no critical successes (natural 10) or critical failures (natural 1s).
-A higher result always result in a better outcome and a player can overcome a natural 1 by spending enough resources.
+there are no critical successes (natural 10) or critical failures (natural 1s).
+A higher result always result in a better outcome and vice versa with lower results.
+Players can even overcome a natural 1 by spending enough resources.
 <br/><br/>